 Once submitted and processed, your application will be reviewed to ensure that both the animal and the adopter are the best match for each other.
 We will discuss the individual pet’s personality and needs, your lifestyle and home environment, and your plan to acclimate the new pet to your home.
 If we find the pet you’ve chosen is not the right match, we will do our best to help you find a better match.

 Since applications are not guaranteed to result in adoption, we encourage you to apply for an animal you are interested in even if he/she has already received one or more applications.
 If the animal you applied for is adopted by someone else, you will be advised.

 If all above qualifications are met and all parties are in agreement of adopting the selected new pet, we can move on to completing the adoption and purchase of the dog license (if applicable)!
-If you cannot take the animal at the time you submit your application, please understand we have the ability to move forward with other potential adopters should they apply (unless a hold fee is paid).
-Payment is due at the time of adoption unless the pet is waived.
+If you cannot take the animal home at the time you submit your application, please understand we have the ability to move forward with other potential adopters should they apply (unless a hold fee is paid).
+Payment is due at the time of adoption unless the pet has a noted reduced or waived fee.
 We absolutely appreciate additional donations to continue our lifesaving work!